AWS Big Data Blog

 You can increase your savings by taking advantage of the dynamic scaling feature set available in Amazon EMR.
 The ability to scale the number of nodes in your cluster up and down on the fly is among the major features that make Amazon EMR elastic.
 You can take advantage of scaling in EMR by resizing your cluster down when you have little or no workload.
 You can also scale your cluster up to add processing power when the job gets too slow.
 This allows you to spend just enough to cover the cost of your job and little more.

+A scale-down operation is typically not as simple as just terminating EC2 instances, but careful coordination with primary instance and management of resources & applications such as HDFS and YARN sync ups are often required.
 To prevent data loss, Amazon EMR scaling ensures that your node has no running Apache Hadoop tasks or unique data that could be lost before removing your node.
 It is worth considering this decommissioning delay when resizing your EMR cluster.
 By understanding and accounting for how this process works, you can avoid issues that have plagued others, such as slow cluster resizes and inefficient automatic scaling policies.

 The second decommission process is that of the Hadoop Distributed File System or HDFS.
-HDFS stores data in blocks that are spread through the EMR cluster on any nodes that are running HDFS.
+HDFS stores data in blocks that are spread through the EMR cluster on all core nodes that are running HDFS.
 When an HDFS node is decommissioning, it must replicate those data blocks to other HDFS nodes so that they are not lost when the node is terminated.

-Tips for resizing clusters
+Strategies for effective resizing

 When scaling down task nodes on a running cluster, expect a short delay for any running Hadoop task on the cluster to decommission.
 This allows you to get the best usage of your task node by not losing task progress through interruption.
-However, if your job allows for this interruption, you can adjust the one hour default timeout on the resize by adjusting the yarn.resourcemanager.nodemanager-graceful-decommission-timeout-secs property (in EMR 5.14) in yarn-site.xml.
+However, if your job allows for this interruption, you can adjust the one-hour default timeout on the resize by adjusting the yarn.resourcemanager.nodemanager-graceful-decommission-timeout-secs property (later in EMR 5.14) in yarn-site.xml.
 When this process times out, your task node is shut down regardless of any running tasks.
 This process is usually relatively quick, which makes it fast to scale down task nodes.

 When you’re scaling down core nodes, Amazon EMR must also wait for HDFS to decommission to protect your data.
 HDFS can take a relatively long time to decommission.
 This is because HDFS block replication is throttled by design through configurations located in hdfs-site.xml.
 This in turn means that HDFS decommissioning is throttled.
 This protects your cluster from a spiked workload if a node goes down, but it slows down decommissioning.
 When scaling down a large number of core nodes, consider adjusting these configurations beforehand so that you can scale down more quickly.